waqaskhan137/digital-assistant/audit/progress.md

 - Create integration tests that verify the components work together correctly
 - Implement regression tests to confirm functionality hasn't changed

+#### Implementation Summary
+- ✅ Created utility modules for text processing and token management
+- ✅ Refactored GmailClient into smaller components with clear responsibilities:
+  - `GmailApiClient`: For raw API interactions
+  - `EmailNormalizer`: For converting Gmail format to internal format
+  - `EmailContentExtractor`: For handling email content and attachments
+  - Kept GmailClient as a facade coordinating these components
+- ✅ Moved token management to a dedicated TokenManager class
+- ✅ Improved method naming consistency across all components
+- ✅ Comprehensive test coverage added for all refactored components

 ### Phase 2: DRY & KISS Principles
 #### Implementation Plan
 1. Create the retry decorator first and apply it to all API calls